freebasic/fbc/FreeBASIC/readme.txt

       GNU binutils.
 The compiler is written in 100% FreeBASIC code (that's it, FreeBASIC compiles itself.), what makes it simple to be bootstrapped as it doesn't depend on non-portable tools.

+  o Unicode support:

+    - Besides ASCII files with Unicode escape sequences (\u), FreeBASIC can parse UTF-8, UTF-16LE, UTF-16BE, UTF-32LE and UTF-32BE source (.bas) or header (.bi) files, they can freely mixed with other sources/headers in the same project (also with other ASCII files).

+    - Literal strings can be typed in the original non-latin alphabet, just use an text-editor that supports some of the Unicode formats listed above.

+    - The WSTRING type holds wide-characters, all string functions (like LEFT, TRIM, etc) will work with wide-strings too.

+    - OPEN was extended to support the ENCODING "format" option, files in UTF-8, UTF-16LE and UTF-32LE can be read (using INPUT # or LINE INPUT #) and written (using PRINT # or WRITE #) when opened in INPUT, OUTPUT and APPEND modes, all the conversion between Unicode to ASCII is be done automatically if necessary.

+    - PRINT'ing to console is also supported (see Requirements), INPUT or LINE INPUT from console still not allowing wide-characters to be entered yet.

   o A large number of variable types available: